Wassasin/dazeus-plugin-maduka/README.md

 `node index.js` in the root of the project.

-To watch for changes and automatically restart the plugin when a change in the sources occurs use `bin/gulp watch`
+To watch for changes and automatically restart the plugin when a change in the sources occurs use `bin/gulp watch`.
+To optionally pass command line arguments use the alternative `bin/watch`.